Ole Børud discography

 In 2002, he released a studio album as a solo artist, Chi Rho, in which he performed covers of hit songs by various Christian contemporary musicians.
-In 2008, Børud released Shakin' the Ground, a studio album in which he established a West Coast style that he has continued on subsequent album.
+In 2008, Børud released Shakin' the Ground, a studio album in which he established a West Coast style that he has continued on subsequent albums.
 Børud considers Shakin' the Ground his true debut as a solo performer as his previous release was entirely of unoriginal music.
 The same year, he collaborated with Kåre Conradi and Ingelin Reigstad Norheim along with girls from the Jeløy Church's Children's and Youth Choirs to release Takk, gode Gud, for alle ting: 20 sanger fra Barnesalmeboka, a compilation album of 20 hymns.
-Also in 2008, he collaborated with Ann Kristin Wenneberg, Marianne Bondevik, Hans Esben Gihle, and Voxkids to create another hymn compilation, Søndagsskolen Synger, and contributed to the compilation Perfekt Sommer.
-In 2009, he was featured along with Samuel Ljungblahd and Miriam Gardner on the Joakim Arenius and Praise Unit three-track single "The Mission Field", from the album of the same name.
+In 2009, he recorded a cover of Chaka Khan's "Through the Fire" for the compilation album Fly Away – Songs of David Foster.

 In 2011, he released Keep Movin, which peaked at no. 27 on the Norwegian charts and no. 15 on the Swedish charts.
-A single was released for that album in 2011 as well, "She's Like No Other".
 That same year, he performed live with Santa Fe and the Fat City Horns, a concert which was later released on DVD in 2013.
-In 2012, Børud was featured on the song "Get Ready" by INC the Choir on the album Higher.
-He also appeared in 2013 on the Lars-Erik Dahle album Step into the Water for the song "Barrytown", and with his father, Arnold, on the Rune Larson song "All Shook Up" from the album Tidens Gate.
-Later that year collaborated with Samuel Ljungblahd for a stand-alone Christmas single, "Mary's Boy Child", released on November 8, and on December 23 the pair released a full Christmas album, Someday At Christmas.
+In 2013, he collaborated with Samuel Ljungblahd on a Christmas album, Someday at Christmas.
 The album charted at no. 39 in Norway and no. 13 in Sweden.
 That year Børud also released a best-of compilation, The Best.

-His next studio release was Stepping Up, released on November 24, 2014, which was accompanied by the single "Maybe".
-On March 8, 2017, Lars-Erik Dahle, featuring Børud, released a remixed version of "Barrytown" — "Barrytown [Waveform Five Mix]" — as a single.
-Also that year, Ljungblahd and Børud collaborated once again for the Christmas single "O Holy Night", released on November 10.
-On January 18, 2019, Trine Rein featured Børud on her single "Where Do We Go".
-His seventh studio album, Outside the Limit, was released on September 20, 2019.
-Three singles have been released for Outside the Limit: "Good Time", released on November 16, 2018, "Fast Enough", released on February 1, 2019, and "Outside the Limit", released August 28, 2019.
-Børud also was featured as a vocalist and guitarist on the progressive death metal band Cognizance's single "Malignant Domain", released August 22, 2019.
-On November 22, 2019, he appeared, in collaboration with Lewi Bergrud and Maria Solheim, on the Christmas EP Blåtoner.
+His next studio release was Stepping Up, released on 24 November 2014.

+On 18 January 2019, Trine Rein featured Børud on her single "Where Do We Go".
+His seventh studio album, Outside the Limit, was released on 20 September 2019.
+Børud also was featured as a vocalist and guitarist on the progressive death metal band Cognizance's single "Malignant Domain", released 22 August 2019.
+On 22 November 2019, he appeared, in collaboration with Lewi Bergrud and Maria Solheim, on the Christmas EP Blåtoner.
 The next year the same trio recorded a music video performing the hymn "En krybbe var vuggen" ("Away in a Manger") and a single, "Julefred", the latter featuring Frøydis Grorud.
-On April 13, 2020, Børud was featured along with Kine L. Fossheim on the single and music video "Together We Stand".
+On 13 April 2020, Børud was featured along with Kine L. Fossheim on the single and music video "Together We Stand".
 The song was released by Gospel Explosion, a choral project led by Leif Ingvald Skaug.
 As a result of the COVID-19 pandemic, Leif began holding online choir rehearsals, in which individuals from 70 different countries participated.
 Many of these choral members then collaborated from around the world to create the song.
-His eighth studio album, Soul Letters, was released on February 11, 2022, and was preceded by three singles — "Just for a Little While", "At My Best", and "Love Remedy".
+On 27 June 2020, Børud accompanied Ander Buaas on "Alfr.
+Andersen" from Buass' album Larvik Improvisations.
+In 2021, he featured on the Sullen song "Skylines" from the album Nodus Tollens Act I: Oblivion.
+Børud's eighth studio album, Soul Letters, was released on 11 February 2022.
+On 21 April 2023, he guest featured on the song and accompanying music video for "Mouthless Embassy" by Kallias.
+In December 2023, he guest featured on A Hill to Die Upon's rendition of "What Child Is This?" on their Christmas album The Black Nativity.
+A second EP of his, Revisited Sessions, was released on 10 May 2024.